Monster Train 2: Everything You Need to Know: What’s New, What’s Different, and Why Fans Are Hyped

 Comparison with Monster Train (2020)

-To be fair, comparing Monster Train 2 with its predecessor feels like comparing chess to 4D chess.
+To be fair comparing Monster Train 2 to its predecessor is like comparing chess to 4D chess.

-The first game focused purely on cards and positioning, but the sequel adds persistent progression, branching routes, and narrative-driven quests.
+The original game was all about the cards and positioning, but this sequel brings with it persistent progression, branching routes and quest-driven stories.

 That said, some fans worry that it might lose its “simple yet deep” charm.
 I have a small concern though — will all this added content slow down the game’s quick-run appeal?